JohnCoene/rodham/README.md

 ## Installation

-You can install rodham from github with:
+You can install rodham from CRAN or Github with:

 ```R
 # from CRAN